Guidelines for contributors

 - Self-contained: Define abbreviations and unique terms, spell out names, and give reference to the context in which your paper should be viewed (i.e., it builds on your previous work, or responds to another publication)

-- Concise and specific: Abstracts should not exceed 120 words.
-Be maximally informative, use the active voice, and include the 4 or 5 most important key words, findings, or implications.
+- Concise and specific: Abstracts should not exceed 300 words.
+Be maximally informative, use the active voice, and include the most important findings or implications.
+Additionally, provide 4-5 keywords.

 Examples and glosses